fccm/ocaml-sfml/README.txt

 This is the same license than the SFML library, this is why this license was chosen.
-But for any reason if you prefer the MIT, the BSD, the ISC, the GPL or the LGPL license (or even CC0), just switch to it!
+But for any reason if you prefer the MIT, the BSD, the ISC, the GPL or the LGPL license (or even CC), just switch to it!

 === Home-Page ===